benfen/kapture/examples/README.md

 ## How do I use it?

-Just modify the [`kustomization.yml`](../kustomization.yml) to point to which resource you want.
+Just modify the  [`top level kustomization.yml file in this repo`](../kustomization.yml) to point to which resource you want.
 Or modify it to point to multiple resources.
 Or create your own patches to lay on top of Kapture.
 Do whatever you want!

 ## Caveats